Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 create_from_path!(readonly, "/home/user/Desktop/example.txt");
 ```

 Where the argument to `create_from_path!` will be automatically detected as either a relative or absolute path.
 If it is not an absolute path, it will be prefixed with the applications runtime directory.
-For example if we create a `FileDescriptor` from path `"assets/image.png"`, and our application is located in `/usr/bin`, then the path will be treated as `/usr/bin/assets/image.png`.
+For example, if we create a `FileDescriptor` from path `"assets/image.png"`, and our application is located in `/usr/bin/foo`, then the path will be treated as `/usr/bin/foo/assets/image.png`.

-`FileDescriptor` does not make sure the undelying file or folder actually exists, or that it is a valid file.
+`FileDescriptor` does not make sure the underlying file or folder actually exists or that it is a valid file.
 Creating a descriptor from an invalid path or a path that does not point to a file or folder works just fine, and we won't get a warning.
-To check wether a file descriptor points to a valid file or folder, we have to use [`exists`](@ref).
+To check whether a file descriptor points to a valid file or folder, we have to use [`exists`](@ref).

-In order to query whether a `FileDescriptor` points to a file or a directory, we use [`is_file`](@ref) and [`is_folder`](@ref) respectively.
+In order to query whether a `FileDescriptor` points to a file (as opposed to a directory), we use [`is_file`](@ref) or [`is_folder`](@ref), respectively.
 If the file pointed to by `FileDescriptor` does not exist, both of these functions will return `false`.

-`FileDescriptor` allows us to query a variety of information about the file, including, but not limited to:
+`FileDescriptor` allows us to query a variety of information about the file or folder, including, but not limited to:

 + [`get_path`](@ref) returns the location of the file as a path, eg. `~/Desktop/example.txt`
 + [`get_uri`](@ref) returns the location as an uri, eg. `file://~/Desktop/example.txt`